 Do you have any idea how fucking busy I am?
 What makes you think I have time in my day to sit down and basically do nothing?

-A year ago, I would have said the same thing… not only is it time consuming, but this is snake-oil stuff… a passing fad that doesn’t have any real benefits.
+Two years ago, I would have said the same thing… not only is it time consuming, but this is snake-oil stuff… a passing fad that doesn’t have any real benefits.
 It’s reserved for the holistic lifestyle, not for typical working people, right?

 No, not really.

 There are countless entrepreneurs, CEOs and businessmen that swear by meditation.
 Some famous examples include Joe Rogan, Oprah Winfrey, Russell Simmons, Arianna Huffington and Jerry Seinfeld.
 My decision to begin meditation was similar to my decision to start working out.
-If we hit the gym and keep our bodies in shape on a daily basis, why would we not pay our minds the same courtesy?
+If we hit the gym and keep our bodies in shape on a daily basis, why would we not show our minds the same courtesy?
 I know countless millennials that actually get withdrawal symptoms from missing a day or two in the gym… because it feels damn good to be in top shape.

 So, again, ask yourself, why does it make sense to take time out of your day to keep your heart beating and your body limber, but such a stretch to center your mind and relieve the stress that it’s been under for the rest of the day?